stg/nextion_zi_font_tools/README.md

 ### Caveats:

-- Only ZIv6 format supported
+- Only ZI v6 format supported
 - Only UTF-8 - no ASCII or code-pages
 - This is **not** quality code, it is quick-and-dirty, hack'n'slash, untested, drunken-foo, late-night, proof-of-concept code
 - That said, it does seem to work at least for the few use cases I've had.